 - Conferences related to Ocean Instrumentation

-- Jobs related to Ocean Instrumentation
+- Periodicals related to Ocean Instrumentation

 The OCEANS conference covers four days.
 One day for tutorials and three for approx. 450 technical papers and 150-200 exhibits.

 The OCEANS conference covers all aspects of ocean engineering from physics aspects through development and operation of undersea vehicles and equipment.

 UT13 continues a series of symposia focusing on the emerging technologies for underwater applications.
 The topics includes the continuous and real-time underwater observation systems, the underwater vehicles, the sensors and sensor networks for oceanic surveys, and the ocean acoustics and robotic technologies.

 2009 IEEE/OES Argentina Workshop on Ocean Observations (ARGUS)